Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

 - Structure time.
 Help your teen plan activities by making lists or using a planner to stay organized.
 Sticking to a regular routine may help improve mood.

 - Keep a private journal.
 Journaling may help improve your teen's mood by allowing your teen to express and work through pain, anger, fear or other emotions.

 - Connect with other teens who struggle with depression.
 Ask the doctor or therapist if there are local support groups for teen depression.
 Depression support groups are offered online, but check them out to make sure they're trustworthy sites — such as the National Alliance on Mental Illness or the Depression and Bipolar Support Alliance.

 Preparing for an appointment

-It's a good idea to be well-prepared for your appointment.
-Here's some information to help you and your teenager get ready, and what to expect from your doctor.
+It's a good idea to be well prepared for your appointment.
+Here's some information to help you and your teenager get ready, and what to expect from the doctor.